SamFinni/COSC310-Chatbot/README.md

 This function takes the user's response, and puts it through a language processor that gives it a positivity 'score'; how positive or negative it is in general.

 <b>findWord(words, uIn):</b>
-This function takes an array of words `words` and compares it to a string `s`.
+This function takes an array of words `words` and compares it to a string `uIn`.
 If any word in `s`, or any of their synonyms, match a word in `words`, the function returns `True`.

 <b>spellCheck(uIn):</b>
 This function spellchecks the user's sentence, and returns the corrected string.